northstowekarate/northstowekarate.github.io/instructors/index.md

 Simon is registered with the BMABA (British Martial Arts and Boxing Association).
 You can verify instructor details on the [BMABA website](https://bmaba.org.uk/verify/).

+## Teaching Philosophy

+Simon believes in balancing discipline with encouragement, helping every student progress at their own pace and fostering a respectful, inclusive environment.